pmj/virtio-net-osx/readme.md

 Other types of virtio devices would likewise attach to the `VirtioPCIDriver`.

-## Binaries
+## Compiling

-I will make an official 1.0 release of the driver after some more tests and will release binaries then.

-Until then, you'll need to compile it yourself.
-This repository contains an XCode 4 project with which the KEXT can be built in a single step.
+If you simply want to use the driver, just use the installer.
+For compiling it yourself, this repository contains an XCode 4 project with which the KEXT can be built in a single step.
 The KEXT should work on versions 10.5 (Leopard) through 10.7 (Lion), but so far has only been tested on Snow Leopard.
 Since XCode 4 only runs on Snow Leopard and up,